 Learn About Japanese Chef Knives (Hocho)

 The Japanese chef knife bears resemblance to swords of the samurai warriors.
 Crafted with a thin, fine blade unmatched by western stainless steel knives, the Japanese knife is a sushi chef's most prized tool.
 Said to have a soul (tamashii) instilled by the crafts-person who made the knife, only after mastering the knife will the chef discover the tamashii.

 A sushi chef needs good knives and needs to master their use because each dish must delight all five senses - sight, taste, smell, touch and sound.
 Foods must be cut into bite sized, visually appealing pieces.
 The qulity of the knife and the chef's skill in using it directly affect the texture and look of the sushi.

 True Japanese chef knives are made with a thin blade made of carbon steel.
 Carbon steel knives (hon-yaki) can hold a sharper edge than knives made with stainless steel blends.
 Carbon steel is more brittle however and dropping the knife or cutting something hard can result in chipping or breaking the blade.

 Another traditional blade is formed of carbon steel and iron, called tanzo.
 Tanzo blades are more flexible and are less likely to chip or break and they hold their edge longer than the hon-yaki blade.

-Because of the lack of stainless steel, Japanese knives need to be frequently washed and dried immediately to reduce staining or rusting.
+Japanese knife blades with little or no stainless steel need to be frequently washed and dried immediately to reduce staining or rusting.
 Oil the blade once in a while, particularly if you won't be using the knife for a length of time.

-Japanese knives are typically ground on one side of the blade so a right ground blade is for right-handed chefs, slicing from the right edge of the food while a left ground blade is for left handed users.
+Some Japanese knives are ground on one side of the blade so a right ground blade is for right-handed chefs, slicing from the right edge of the food while a left ground blade is for left handed users.
 These are typically the Yanagiba and Deba knives.
 Nakiri and Gyutou knives are usually double sided and hollow-ground.

 Yanagiba-bocho - The Sashimi Knife